khassanoff/SG_streets/README.md

 - The main application of the evaluation set is to correctly recognize these street names while preserving the WER.
 - List of Singapore street names can be found in: https://geographic.org/streetview/singapore/
 - The pronunciation lexicon can be obtained from G2P models such as http://www.speech.cs.cmu.edu/tools/lextool.html.
 E.g. for word "boon_lay", first generate pronunciation lexicon of "boon" and "lay" separately, and then combine all pronunciation variations.
-- The readers are Singaporeans (accent is different from English speakers in other contries), and thus train set containing Singapore English is recommended, e.g. https://www2.imda.gov.sg/NationalSpeechCorpus.
+- The readers are Singaporeans (accent is different from English speakers in other countries), and thus train set containing Singapore English is recommended, e.g. https://www2.imda.gov.sg/NationalSpeechCorpus.

 # References
 [1] Khassanov, Y., Zeng, Z., Pham, V. T., Xu, H., & Chng, E. S. (2019).
 Enriching Rare Word Representations in Neural Language Models by Embedding Matrix Augmentation. arXiv preprint arXiv:1904.03799.
+(Accepted to Interspeech 2019).